-Where an employee has exhausted all paid personal leave entitlements, they are entitled to take unpaid personal leave to care for members of their immediate family or household who are sick and require care and support or who require care due to an unexpected emergency.
+Where an employee has exhausted all paid personal leave entitlements, the employee is entitled to take unpaid personal leave to provide care or support for a member of the employee's immediate family or household who is ill or injured or to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency.
 The employer and the employee are to agree on the period.
-In the absence of agreement, the employee is entitled to take up to two working days per occasion, provided the requirements of subclauses (j) and (k) are met.
+In the absence of agreement, the employee is entitled to take up to two working days per occasion, provided the requirements of sub-clauses (h) and (i) are met.

-- (n) Casual Employees Caring Responsibilities - (i) Subject to the evidentiary and notice requirements in subclauses (j) and (k) casual employees are entitled to not be available to attend work, or to leave work if they need to care for members of their immediate family or household who are sick and require care and support, or who require care due to an unexpected emergency. - (ii) The employer and the employee are to agree on the period for which the employee is to be entitled to not be available to attend work.
+- (m) Casual Employees - (i) Subject to the evidentiary and notice requirements in sub-clauses (h) and (i) casual employees are entitled to not be available to attend work, or to leave work to provide care or support to a member of the employee's immediate family, or a member of the employee's household, who requires care or support because of a personal illness or injury affecting the member; or an unexpected emergency affecting the member. - (ii) The employer and the employee are to agree on the period for which the employee is entitled to not be available to attend work.
 In the absence of agreement, the employee is entitled to not be available to attend work for up to two working days per occasion.
-The casual employee is not entitled to any payment for the period of non-attendance.

-(iii) An employer must not fail to re-engage a casual employee because the employee accessed the entitlement provided for in this clause.
+The casual employee is not entitled to any payment for the period of non-attendance. - (iii) An employer must not fail to re-engage a casual employee because the employee accessed the entitlement provided for in this sub-clause.
 The rights of an employer to engage or not to engage a casual employee are otherwise not affected.

-4. BEREAVEMENT LEAVE
+4. COMPASSIONATE AND BEREAVEMENT LEAVE